Cost of living support for students

 This information should not be relied upon as legal or professional advice.
 Read the disclaimer.

-In England, Wales, Scotland, and Northern Ireland, persons granted leave under the Ukraine schemes are eligible for home fee status and student support if they are studying an approved course at an approved higher education provider in the UK.
+Students granted a visa under the UK’s support schemes for Ukrainian nationals are eligible for home fee status and student support if they are studying an approved course at an approved higher education provider in the UK.

-The nature and amount of student support available depends on the level of qualification being studied, a student’s personal circumstances, and the country in which they are studying.
+The nature and amount of student support available depends on the level of qualification a student is studying for, their personal circumstances, and the part of the UK they are studying in.
 Students should consult the website of the respective student finance body for where they ordinarily reside:

-See also the Commons Library casework article, Cost of living support for students.
+See also the Commons Library casework article Financial support for higher education students.

 Ukrainian students studying at Ukrainian institutions remotely from the UK are not eligible for student finance.
-This reflects the rule that most British students are similarly unable to access maintenance support when studying via distance learning in the UK.
-Like their peers at UK universities, unless they are studying part time or meet the exemption criteria, Ukrainians studying remotely cannot claim Universal Credit either.
+This reflects the rule that most British students similarly cannot access maintenance support when studying by distance learning in the UK.
+Like their peers at UK universities, Ukrainians studying remotely cannot claim Universal Credit unless they are studying part time or meet the exemption criteria.

 The Child Poverty Action Group (CPAG) has raised concerns with the Department for Work and Pensions about the number of Ukrainian students continuing courses remotely with limited assistance.
-In November 2022, CPAG said while “some optimism remains” a policy solution can be found, it was also aware of some Jobcentre Plus offices “applying ‘work-arounds’ such as treating courses as part-time.”
+In November 2022, it said it was aware of Jobcentre Plus offices “in some cases applying ‘work-arounds’ such as treating courses as part-time”.

 The Department for Education has said students should speak with their university in Ukraine to understand what support might be available to them for continuing their studies, such as through the UK twinning programme (see below for more information).